-The standard down payment needed in order to qualify for a conventional loan is 20%.
+The standard down payment needed to qualify for a conventional loan is 20%.
 Saving 20% for a down payment is nearly impossible in some markets, but even if you can’t save that much, having more than the FHA required 2.5% will be a huge help.

-Having a larger amount saved will allow you to put some extra money towards the down payment, but you could also opt to buy “points” which will reduce your interest rate.
+Having a larger amount saved will allow you to put some extra money towards the down payment, but you could also opt to buy “points,” which will reduce your interest rate.
 Compare all of the options to determine which will save you the most money over time.

-Having an emergency fund will prevent you from being house poor because it will give you leverage to tap into whenever a random maintenance emergency pops up (which trust me – is more often than you realize!).
+Having an emergency fund will prevent you from being house poor because it will give you leverage to tap into whenever a random maintenance emergency pops up (which, trust me – is more often than you realize!).
 A mistake people often make is including their emergency fund with their down payment.
 Both are savings, right?
 Why not use the E-fund for the house?

-The reason is that if you spend all your savings on a house, you won’t have anything left in case you need to make repairs.
+The reason is that if you spend all your savings on the house, you won’t have anything left in case you need to make repairs.
 I made this mistake and ended up having to put a few thousand dollars on a credit card to cover a plumbing emergency.
 Having that extra savings to back me up would have prevented this.

 A great way to get the best interest rate and reduce your monthly expenses is to improve your credit score before you start shopping for a loan.
-Having the best possible score will ensure that you get a great deal from a lender, and can potentially save you thousands of dollars over the life of the loan.
+Having the best possible score will ensure that you get a great deal from a lender and potentially save you thousands of dollars over the life of the loan.

 They say that waiting is the hardest part – and it’s true.
 One of the best ways to accomplish the three other things on this list is to wait.